dartoos-dev/json_cache/README.md

 ### Fake Implementations

 In addition to mocking, there is another approach to unit testing: making use of a 'fake' implementation.
-Usually this so called 'fake' implementation provides the functionality required by the `JsonCache` interface without touching the device's local storage.
+Usually this so-called 'fake' implementation provides the functionality required by the `JsonCache` interface without touching the device's local storage.
 An example of this implementation is the [JsonCacheFake](https://pub.dev/documentation/json_cache/latest/json_cache/JsonCacheFake-class.html)